• Skip to primary navigation

 And immediately I draw a complete blank that never happens when I am figuring out which of my one million cookie recipes to make next.

 As a result, I tend to make what I think of as Old Faithful veggie recipes over and over again.
-This plate of string beans with walnuts is one of those – good and good for you and easy and phew!
+And this plate of green beans with walnuts is one of those – good and good for you and easy and phew!
 Done with thinking about the side dish for one more supper.

-String beans are happily one of those veggies that you can find all year long, and while of course I love the fresh local beans the best (and I tend to dunk them in salted boiling water for a nanosecond and serve them with a scatter of sea salt on top and that’s it), when the seasons start to change and the local beans start to get scarce, this is when I pull out this recipe again and again.
+Green beans are happily one of those veggies that you can find all year long, and while of course I love the fresh local beans the best when the seasons start to change and the local beans start to get scarce, this is when I pull out this recipe again and again.

 There is something about roasting veggies that brings out every last morsel of flavor.